Whalepool/Natalia/readme.md

 A simple telegram bot to help with the moderation of the whalepool telegram channels

 ## To run
+`sudo pip3.6 install -r requirements.pip`
 `cp config.sample.yaml config.yaml`
-Edit the config.yaml file
+Edit the config.yaml file accordingly

 `python3.6 natalia.py`